 We love innovation so we're excited to have finalists in the 2016 national iAwards, Australia’s leading technology innovation awards.

-We created a 'proof of concept' project in collaboration with Kingston City Council.
-ASPIRE was developed in response to manufacturing companies talking to their local councils about waste disposal costs, particularly those associated with increasing landfill levies.
-ASPIRE was a Merit recipient in the Business Services category of the Victorian iAwards.
+Advisory System for Processing, Innovation & Resource Exchange (ASPIRE) is a 'proof of concept' project that has been developed in response to manufacturing companies talking to their local councils about waste disposal costs, particularly those associated with increasing landfill levies.

 We're leading the Global Initiative for Honey bee Health (GIHH), an international collaboration of researchers, beekeepers, farmers, industry and technology companies.
 The GIHH will advance our knowledge on bee health to identify management responses which support industry and government to secure the one third of our food supplies that rely on honeybee pollination.
 GIHH won this year's Public Sector and Government award, as well as the Tasmanian iAwards Big Data Innovation of the Year.